 This column shows whether the data from the monitor can be compared to the National Ambient Air Quality Standards (NAAQS).
 Entries under this column are Yes, No, and 24 Hour Only.
-For PM2.5, there is both an annual and a 24 hour NAAQS.
-PM2.5 data that are representative, not of area wide but rather, of localized hot spot, or unique population-oriented middle-scale impact sites, are only eligible for comparison to the 24-hour PM2.5 NAAQS.
+For a monitor's data to be eligible for comparison against the NAAQS, the type of monitor used must be defined as a federal reference method or federal equivalent method by EPA.